Killing of Jamar Clark: Shooting of protesters

-As of March 14, 2016, attorneys for the men charged have motioned to dismiss the case based on self-defense.
-The motion says that the protesters wanted to "beat their asses" because they were white, KKK, or police.
-Interviews with two protesters indicate that the men charged were assaulted prior to being forced from the protest at which point they were followed for a number of blocks, before the men fired upon the group.
-The dismissal motion also indicates that there is video evidence saying that one of the alleged gunmen raised their hands in surrender before leaving and being assaulted afterwards.
+On March 14, 2016, attorneys for the men motioned to dismiss the case based on self-defense.
+The motion said that the protesters wanted to "beat their asses" because they were white, part of the Ku Klux Klan, or police.
+Interviews with two protesters indicated that the men charged were assaulted prior to being forced from the protest at which point they were followed for a number of blocks, before the men fired upon the group.
+The dismissal motion also indicated that there is video evidence saying that one of the alleged gunmen raised their hands in surrender before leaving and being assaulted afterwards.

 On January 24, 2017, current Burnsville Police Department and former Mankato PD officer Bret Levin, friend of Scarsella since high school, testified that he and Scarsella had exchanged "racially charged" texts, explicitly "negative about black people," on multiple occasions.

 On April 26, 2017, Scarsella was sentenced to 15 years for the shooting.
 Charges against Macey were dismissed on February 27, 2017, as he was not with Scarsella at the time of the shooting, they were separated when pursued by protesters.
 On July 20, 2017, Gustavsson was sentenced to eight months in the workhouse, with credit for nearly two months of time served in jail after pleading guilty to felony second-degree riot and aiding an offender after the fact.
 Backman was sentenced to 90 days of house arrest for aiding an offender after the fact, the riot charge against him was dismissed for the same reason Macey's charges were stayed.